 It was up to the employer to decide who to put on this scheme and whether or not to top up the percentage paid by the government to 100% of your usual monthly wage/salary.

-(The government contributions were 80% from March to August 2020; 70% in September, 60% in October, and back to 80% from November 2020, with a monthly cap.
+(The government contributions were 80% from March to August 2020; 70% in September, 60% in October, and back to 80% from November 2020, including for the latest extension which runs from 30 April 2021 to 30 September 2021, with a monthly cap.
 See our article on coronavirus furlough leave for further details.)

 No employee should have been bullied or forced to go on the government scheme, but in practice, there may have been no other option short of redundancy.
 Being put on the scheme under duress like this could also be counted as a ‘detriment’.